RootsInnovation/synstream-docs/docs/troubleshooting/faq.md

 ### How do I integrate with external systems?

 Synstream provides a connector ecosystem that supports integration with dozens of SaaS and on-premises systems.
-See the [Integrations](/developers/integrations/overview) section for details.
+See the [Nodes](/developers/nodes/overview) section to learn about available nodes and connectors.

 ### How do I handle errors in my pipeline?